manasakani/manasakani.github.io/_pages/about.md

 **Strain-engineered 2D-material transistors** - I started out in the field of semiconductor device physics by using DFT and Quantum Transport methods to investigate the influence of lattice strain to improve the drive currents [APL] and reduce tunneling leakage [EDL] in 2D-material transistors. -->

 <!-- A data-driven personal website

+Researcher in Semiconductor Devices and Computational Materials Science.
 ====== -->